 $50.00 (GST exclusive) and $55.00 (GST inclusive) per 15 minute period or part thereof beyond 180 minutes per turnaround.

-Note that if an aircraft parks across curfew and non-curfew periods, the 180 minutes will be aggregated across both the curfew and non-curfew periods for calculation purposes.
+Note: If an aircraft parks across curfew and non-curfew periods, the 180 minutes will be aggregated across both the curfew and non-curfew periods for calculation purposes.

-In paragraphs (b) to (e), “designated aviation parking area” means an aircraft parking area owned or leased by SYD other than:
+In paragraphs (a) to (c), “designated aviation parking area” means an aircraft parking area owned or leased by SYD other than:

 a designated General Aviation parking area; or